Emilie Blackmore Stapp: World War II

-After World War II
+Later life and death

 After her successful war bond campaign, Emilie Blackmore Stapp continued to expand on the story of Isabella, by penning her second, third and fourth books in the series.
 In 1946, she wrote Isabella's Big Secret which told of the goose's exploits during World War II.
 In 1947, Stapp wrote Isabella the Bride which tells of her marriage to Alexander, The King of Gooseland and in 1948, she followed up with Isabella, Queen of Gooseland.

 By 1949, Emilie Stapp had become frustrated with the lack of promotion by her publisher, Charles "Chubb" Howe.
 On May 4, 1949, she wrote to Howe, saying: "We are sure you realize that books, no matter how delightful we think they are, will not sell themselves without publicity.
 I am most eager to know what your plans really are, Chubb, to publicize these books."
 Howe took the letter to heart and responded by personally creating a publicity campaign aimed at department stores, public libraries and public schools across the country.
 Soon brisk sales ensued and the fifth book in the series, Isabella's Goose Village was released in 1950.
 Emilie Blackmore Stapp dedicated the sixth and last book in the series, Isabella's New Friend, published in 1952, to Charles E. Howe and his wife Esther, because of Howe's efforts in successfully promoting the Isabella series.
 The dedication read: "To Chubb and Esther, With Feathers In Their Caps.
 From Isabella."

 In the mid-1950s, Emilie Stapp's writing career came to an end when she broke her hip in an accident.
 Holding true to the teachings of her Christian Science faith, she refused all medical treatment.
 In constant pain, Stapp was confined to her bed for the next seven years of her life until dying from complications of the broken hip in 1962, just five days short of her 86th birthday.
 Her final resting place is next to her sister Marie Graham Stapp in their family plot at Woodlawn Cemetery, Wiggins, Mississippi.

 Because Emilie Stapp and her sister Marie never had the opportunity to go to college themselves, they helped a number of young people reach the goal of obtaining a college degree by paying fully for their educations.
 Among them were Robert Sherwood and David Miller of Des Moines, Iowa and Ethel Evans of Wiggins, Mississippi.
 Miller became a successful attorney in Des Moines and Sherwood a successful businessman.
 Evans, whose mother was the housekeeper for the Stapp sisters, attended Tuskegee Institute in Alabama where she earned a degree in art.

 Emilie Blackmore Stapp's altruistic life was the ultimate personification of the Go Hawk Tribe motto, "To Make The World A Better Place."
 She proved that one person can make a difference.
 Through her quiet lifelong benevolent works and extraordinary actions in World War I and World War II, she improved the lives of thousands of adults and children without selfishly seeking fame, accolades or notoriety for herself.